 Conditional approval means that your home loan has been assessed but only approved in principle.
 Therefore, conditional approval means the lender requires more information in order to grant what is called formal approval or unconditional approval.
 So far, it is only conditionally approved.
 This may include the most recent payslips and property valuation.

 Is Conditional Approval A Good Thing?

 Yes.
 Conditional approval can be a real advantage for borrowers, as it confirms that you’re heading in the right direction to secure your home loan.
-With conditional approval, you have a clear idea of your budget and what you can afford based on what your lender is likely to loan you.
+With such conditional approval, you have a clear idea of your budget and what you can afford based on what your lender is likely to loan you.
 This will also mean that real estate agents will take you more seriously when viewing homes.